While You Were Sleeping (film): Plot

 After New Year's Eve, Peter awakens.
 When he does not recognize Lucy, everyone assumes he has amnesia.
-Lucy attempts to tell the Callaghans the truth, but they presume that she is saying that she is not actually pregnant and brush it off.
-Saul intercepts Lucy, saying that he will explain the truth to them later.
+Lucy attempts to tell the Callaghans the truth, but they presume she is telling them she is not actually pregnant and brush it off.
+Saul intercepts Lucy, saying he will explain the truth to them later.

-When Jack drives Lucy home, she tells him that things will be different now that Peter is awake.
-Lucy thanks him for being a good friend and he apologizes for the earlier argument.
+When Jack drives Lucy home, she tells him things will be different now that Peter is awake.
+Lucy thanks Jack for being a good friend and he apologizes for the earlier argument.
 They share a heartfelt goodbye.
-The next day, Jack finally tells his father that he would rather make furniture than take over the business.
+The next day, Jack finally tells his father he would rather make furniture than take over the business.

-Instead of the truth, Saul tells Peter that he is a putz for how he treats women and that Lucy is special; he encourages Peter to get to know her.
+Instead of the truth, Saul tells Peter he is a putz for how he treats women and that Lucy is special; he encourages Peter to get to know her.
 When Lucy visits, Peter is charmed.

-Meanwhile, Ashley discovers from Peter's doorman that he is now engaged and in the hospital.
-Ashley confronts Peter at the hospital, insisting that they are engaged, but he reminds her that they broke up after she rejected his proposal.
-He declares that he is a changed man and is marrying Lucy now.
+Meanwhile, Ashley discovers from Peter's doorman that he is engaged to someone else, and in the hospital.
+Ashley confronts Peter at the hospital, insisting that they are engaged, but he reminds her they broke up after she rejected his proposal.
+Peter declares he is a changed man and is going to marry Lucy.

-Lucy discovers that Saul never told the Callaghans anything and returns to the hospital to tell Peter herself.
+Lucy discovers Saul never told the Callaghans anything and returns to the hospital to tell Peter herself.
 Before she can, Peter proposes "again"; Lucy accepts.
 Jack then visits her and gifts her a snow globe.
 Conflicted, Lucy asks if he can give her a reason not to marry Peter.
-He disappoints her, saying that he cannot.
+He disappoints her, saying he cannot.

-The wedding is set for next day.
-As the ceremony begins, Lucy blurts out, "I object", and Jack agrees.
+The wedding is set for the next day.
+As the ceremony begins, Lucy blurts out "I object," and Jack agrees.
 Lucy finally confesses everything.
-She admits she is in love with Jack and tells the family that she fell in love with all of them, describing how happy she was to no longer be alone.
+She admits she is in love with Jack and tells the family she fell in love with all of them, describing how happy she was to no longer be alone.
 Ashley arrives and demands that the wedding be stopped.
 Ashley's husband also arrives, objecting.
 As everyone argues, Lucy slips out unnoticed.

 Some time later, while Lucy is at work, Jack places an engagement ring in her booth's token tray.
 He proposes to her in the booth, with most of the Callaghans watching.
-Lucy and Jack marry and then take a CTA train for their honeymoon.
+Lucy and Jack marry and take a CTA train for their honeymoon.
 He fulfills her dream of going to Florence, Italy.
 Peter asks when she fell in love with Jack, and she replies, "It was while you were sleeping."